kmonsoor/blog.kmonsoor.com/content/pages/about.md

 Hello there!
 Welcome to my little corner on the internet.

 I am Khaled, born & brought up in Dhaka, Bangladesh.
-Currently living in the Lion city, Singapore.
+Currently living an expat life.
 I am a techie, photographer, humanitarian, Muslim, traveler, and a blogger.
 I love to share my experience, knowledge, love, criticism, passion, idea, and feelings.